 - methodology aspects

-- Values

-- The method

-- Epistemic problems related work acknowledging its limitations

-- Reducing reality into a model, with loss of depth and variety of perspectives?

-- Marginalizing the designer in the design process?

-- Level of transparency is acceptable for an automated tool?

-- Should we rely on automated tools if we consider the intrinsic limits of the learning process?

-- Data-driven development methodology

-- genetic discrimination

-- genetic modification/engineering

-- Tradeoff between safety and innovation
+- Values involved in the method choices - Epistemic problems related work acknowledging its limitations - Reducing reality into a model, with a loss of depth and variety of perspectives? - Marginalizing the designer in the design process? - Level of transparency is acceptable for an automated tool? - Should we rely on automated tools if we consider the intrinsic limits of the learning process? - Data-driven development methodology - genetic discrimination - genetic modification/engineering - A tradeoff between safety and innovation

-- OPEN SCIENCE - Simulation compared to real experiments - Making connection between qualitative and quantitative information - Application of the complex system in Landscape studies - Reproduciblility - System's performance almost always evaluated in isolation [QUESTION OF INTERPRETATION OF RESEARCH RESULTS] - Authors do not verify their results thoroughly enough, or they hide complications - THE REVIEW PROCESS IS NOT DOUBLE-BLIND - Presentation of results (overemphasizing of their importance) - Value of an intervention compared to other applications
+- OPEN SCIENCE - Simulation compared to real experiments - Making a connection between qualitative and quantitative information - Application of the complex system in Landscape studies - Reproducibility - System's performance is almost always evaluated in isolation [QUESTION OF INTERPRETATION OF RESEARCH RESULTS] - Authors do not verify their results thoroughly enough, or they hide complications - THE REVIEW PROCESS IS NOT DOUBLE-BLIND - Presentation of results (overemphasizing of their importance)